JorjaFox/website/content/posts/library/news/2007/et-online-2.md

 In real life, the hardest part for Jorja was having to keep the secret of whether or not she survived her attack by the miniature killer.

-"I lied to my own family," she admits. "[I said,] &#8216;I don't know anything.'
+"I lied to my own family," she admits. "[I said,] 'I don't know anything.'
 It was hard, but what was great about it, too, was there were people that actually wanted to know."